ExploraMDBR/next-stop/README.md

 ## <a name="introduction"></a>Introduction
-*Next stop explora* features a physical console that relies on **buttons** and **magnetic sensors** for users inputs and **displays and led strips as output**.
+*Next stop* features a physical console that relies on **buttons** and **magnetic sensors** for users inputs and **displays and led strips as output**.
 The buttons and the sensors on the console are associated to typical actions to be performed as a train driver and influences what happens in the display and the leds behaviour.
 The displays feature both video (pre-rendered or a camera output) and images.